Car Maintenance Supplies

 “Of course, there are the “being prepared” reasons, but here are some other reasons not to let your fuel tank get low:

 1. Most vehicles today have a fuel pump in the fuel tank.
-When this pump works, it generates heat and it depends on the fuel in the tank to cool it.
-The less fuel in the tank, the less capability to dissipate the heat in the fuel pump.
+When this pump works, it generates heat, and it depends on the fuel in the tank to cool it.
+The less fuel in the tank, the less capability the fuel pump has to dissipate the heat.
 More heat to the fuel pump can cause premature wear and earlier failure.

-2. Most types of gasoline today have a quantity of ethanol in it.
+2. Most types of gasoline today contain ethanol.
 Ethanol is hygroscopic, meaning it attracts water.
 When you have a large quantity of air in your tank because of the low gasoline level, there is a much greater chance of condensation occurring.
-This places water in the tank which can combine with ethanol.
+This places water in the tank, which can combine with ethanol.

-If there is sufficient water, phase separation occurs where the alcohol-containing water separates from the gasoline and drops out of suspension to the bottom of the tank since water is heavier than gasoline.
+If there is sufficient water, phase separation occurs.
+The alcohol-containing water separates from the gasoline and drops out of suspension to the bottom of the tank since water is heavier than gasoline.
 The fuel pump pickup is located near the bottom of the tank.

 Water in Gas Tanks is a Problem!

-When the level of water rises to that point, you will be sitting on the side of the road waiting for a tow truck to take you to a shop to have the fuel tank drained and the fuel lines purged, not an inexpensive repair.
+When the water level rises to that point, you will be sitting on the side of the road waiting for a tow truck to take you to a shop to have the fuel tank drained and the fuel lines purged, which is not an inexpensive repair.

-3. Further, with the above-mentioned condensation, rust, and other contaminants can form in the tank.
-If these loosen and drop into the bottom of the tank, they can be picked up by the fuel pump and clog the fuel filter.
+3. Further, condensation, rust, and other contaminants can form in the tank due to the above-mentioned condensation.
+If these loosen and drop into the tank’s bottom, they can be picked up by the fuel pump and clog the fuel filter.

-Also, the lower the fuel level, the more sloshing of the fuel occurs increasing the chance of picking up these contaminants and sending them to the fuel filter as well.
+Also, the lower the fuel level, the more fuel sloshing occurs, increasing the chance of picking up these contaminants and sending them to the fuel filter as well.
 If the fuel filter gets clogged enough, you will once again be sitting on the side of the road.
-Just thought I would point these out as further support for not letting the gasoline level drop very far before topping off the tank.”
+I thought I would point these out as further support for not letting the gasoline level drop very far before topping off the tank.”

 Final Word

 Your car typically comes with a jack, but make sure your car kit ensemble has everything you need.
 Don’t be caught without a spare tire.
 I worry that many new car models don’t include spares!
-Let me know the things you like in your emergency car kit, let’s make this list as long as needed, depending on where you live or the size of your family, and the vehicle to carry the kit contents.
+Let me know what you like in your emergency car kit.
+Let’s make this list as long as needed, depending on where you live, the size of your family, and the vehicle to carry the kit contents.
 Thanks again for being prepared for the unexpected.
 May God Bless this world, Linda

 Copyright Images: Car Disaster Management Kit AdobeStock_338907885 by SpeedShutter, Car Maintenance Supplies Depositphotos_11922093_S by Saracin, Car Emergency Kit Depositphotos_11345606_S by Saracin